Josh Naylor Player Props: Guardians vs. Astros

 Josh Naylor At The Plate

+- Naylor leads Cleveland with 111 hits, batting .308 this season with 40 extra-base hits.

-- Among qualified hitters in MLB play, he ranks sixth in batting average, 41st in on-base percentage, and 21st in slugging.
+- Among qualifying hitters in MLB, he ranks sixth in batting average, 39th in on-base percentage, and 20th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.